 UK registered design rights

-UK unregisters design rights
+UK unregistered design rights

 Artistic copyright

-This report goes on to show that the protection of design rights presents a maze that designers and companies have to try to navigate and in which most designers and companies feel unlikely to succeed and/or that even success would be more costly than it is worth.
+This report goes on to show that the protection of design rights presents a maze that designers and companies have to try to navigate and in which most feel unlikely to succeed and/or that even success would be more costly than it is worth.
 The cost of failure when attempting to protect design rights is more or less prohibitive to SMEs, which make up the majority of design agencies.
-Across Europe there has been an effort through the Community Design Regulation introduced in 2001 (Ref: 55), to bring about a unitary system and approach but this has had limited success.
+Across Europe there has been an effort through the Community Design Regulation introduced in 2001 (Intellectual Property Office.
+2012) to bring about a unitary system and approach but this has had limited success.

-One section of the report may be considered of significant interest to individuals, agencies, companies and cultures.
-That is, the Effect of Design Rights on Motivation and Innovation (Ref: 100).
+A section of the report that may be considered of significant interest to individuals, agencies, companies and cultures is the Effect of Design Rights on Motivation and Innovation.
 Many companies will quote their number of patents in promotional materials but very few quote their design rights/copyrights etc., in the same manner.
 Are they missing a trick or is it simply that product/design lifecycles are so short that it is not worthwhile?
-Taiwanese product/industrial design agencies have used the award of a patent to an individual designer’s work for many years as a mark of esteem and as a motivational tool.
+For many years, Taiwanese product/industrial design agencies have used the award of a patent to an individual designer’s work as a mark of esteem and as a motivational tool.
 Perhaps in the West we need to consider this more thoroughly.
-Also, may it be that cultures would be inspired, motivated and feel important if their patterns, products and practices were considered valuable enough to be legally protected?
+Might it also be that cultures would be inspired, motivated and feel important if their patterns, products and practices were considered valuable enough to be legally protected?

-It was reported that most designers, agencies and companies were most comfortable with the concept and reality of copyright and would normally revert to that as a first choice (Ref: 8).
+It was reported that most designers, agencies and companies were most comfortable with the concept and reality of copyright and would normally revert to that as a first choice.

 Recommendations from the development of design law report